axelarnetwork/axelar-docs/pages/dev/gmp.md

 );
 ```

-Example of payload decoding in Solidity
+Example of payload decoding in Solidity:

 ```solidity
 function _execute(